ProductBuilders/productbuilders/docs/index.md

 > "The best way to predict the future is to build it." - Alan Kay

-ProductBuilders is an open-source guide that takes you through every step of creating digital products using AI-powered tools.
+Product Builders is an open-source guide that takes you through every step of creating digital products using AI-powered tools.
 No coding required.

 <div class="cta-container">
   <a href="/introduction/what-is-this-book" class="cta-button">Start Your Journey</a>